-A Campus Security Authority (CSA) is defined by law as "an official of an institution who has significant responsibility for student and campus activities, including but not limited to, student housing, student discipline, and campus judicial procedures."
+(iv) An official of an institution who has significant responsibility for student and campus activities, including, but not limited to, student housing, student discipline, and campus judicial proceedings.
+If such an official is a pastoral or professional counselor as defined below, the official is not considered a campus security authority when acting as a pastoral or professional counselor.

 Individuals may be designated as CSAs if their official job responsibilities involve significant interaction with student and/or campus activities; serve as formal or unofficial mentors to students; serve as a member in an office or of a committee to whom students are instructed or informed to report or discuss crimes, allegations of crimes and other troubling situations; or have oversight for disciplinary procedures.

-CSAs include:
+CSAs include, but are not limited to:

-- Vice President for Student Affairs; - Judicial Affairs Officer; - Equity and Diversity Specialist; - Faculty Advisors for Student Organizations; - Athletic Directors and Team Coaches; - Housing Director(s) and Resident Assistants / Resident Directors; - Associated Students, Inc., Officers and Representatives; - Center for Student Involvement Directors and Coordinators; and, - Director and Coordinators of the Cross Cultural Centers.
+- Vice President for Student Life; - Assistant Dean of Student Conduct, Deputy Title IX Coordinator; - Equity and Diversity Specialist; - Faculty Advisors for Student Organizations; - Athletic Directors and Team Coaches; - Housing Director(s) and Resident Assistants / Resident Directors; - Associated Students, Inc., Officers and Representatives; - Center for Student Involvement Directors and Coordinators; and, - Director and Coordinators of the Cross Cultural Centers.

-These University personnel will complete a Campus Security Authorities Crime & Incident Report form and will encourage the crime victim(s) and/or witness(es) to report the incident to University Police.
-However, if a reporting person requests anonymity, the request will be honored to the extent permitted by law, and the form will be completed without including any information that would personally identify the victim without his/her consent.
-Data collected will only be used to get a more accurate number of crimes on campus and will be used by University Police to promote crime awareness and enhance campus safety.
+These University personnel will complete a Campus Security Authorities Crime & Incident Report Form and will encourage the crime victim(s) and/or witness(es) to report the incident to University Police.
+However, if a reporting person requests anonymity, the request will be honored to the extent permitted by law, and the Form will be completed without including any information that would personally identify the victim without his/her consent.
+Data collected will only be used to get a more accurate number of crimes on campus and will be used by UPD to promote crime awareness and enhance campus safety.